retirement savings | february 3, 2023

 Contributing as much as you can and starting early will have the greatest impact on reaching your retirement savings goal.
 Most investors will rely on a combination of Social Security benefits and personal savings to fund a retirement that could last decades.
 Our analysis shows that, to accumulate enough money to retire, you should have saved about three times your salary by age 45, seven times your salary by age 55, and 11 times your preretirement salary by age 65.
 This multiple may vary based on your income and marital status.
 Reaching this goal will require a savings rate of around 15% over the course of your working career.

-“I understand the challenges individuals face in setting aside enough for retirement,” says Judith Ward, CFP®, a senior financial planner with T. Rowe Price.
+“I understand the challenges individuals face in setting aside enough for retirement,” says Judith Ward, CFP®, a thought leadership director with T. Rowe Price.
 And while it’s important to set your retirement savings goal at 15%, Ward notes that it’s OK if you can’t save the full amount today.
 “Simply getting started and then steadily increasing your contributions can help get your savings strategy on track,” says Ward.
 (See “Saving Early Makes a Difference.”)

 Saving Early Makes a Difference